- Morgan Franke ’12 is a plant ecology intern at the Archbold Biological Station in Florida.

 Physiology, Cell and Molecular Biology

-- J. Waitt '09 is in the food science and technology graduate program at Virginia Tech.
+- J. Waitt ’09 completed her M.S. in food science and technology at Virginia Tech.

 - Kirsten Bergquist ’06 is a laboratory and research specialist in the Department of Neurology at the University of Virginia.

-- Four alumnae from '03 completed their Ph.D.'s and continued to postdoctoral fellowships: Stephanie Jefferson (Neuroscience Ph.D.
-University of Florida, postdoctoral fellowships at U Texas, Austin, and the Marine Biological Laboratory at Woods Hole), Julia Schmitz (Microbiology Ph.D.
-University of Alabama, postdoctoral fellowship at UNC Chapel Hill), Laurel Speilman Rodgers (right, Cell Biology and Anatomy Ph.D.
-University of Arizona, postdoctoral fellowship at UNC Chapel Hill) and Rita Thomas Brookheart (Molecular Cell Biology Ph.D.
+- Four alumnae from ’03 completed their Ph.D.'s and continued to postdoctoral fellowships: Stephanie Jefferson (neuroscience Ph.D.
+University of Florida, postdoctoral fellowship at U Texas, Austin), Julia Schmitz (microbiology Ph.D.
+University of Alabama, postdoctoral fellowship at UNC Chapel Hill), Laurel Speilman Rodgers (right, cell biology and anatomy Ph.D.
+University of Arizona, postdoctoral fellowship at UNC Chapel Hill) and Rita Thomas Brookheart (molecular cell biology Ph.D.
 Washington University, postdoctoral fellowship at Johns Hopkins University).
 They are now moving on to other academic positions.

 - Shannon O'Neill Beasley ’02 is junior research instructor at the Central Virginia Governor's School for Science and Technology.

-- Lisa Ruffle graduated from SUNY College of Optometry, where she was awarded the Esther J. Werner Memorial Scholarship of the program's Alumni Association.
+- Lisa Ruffle ’08 graduated from SUNY College of Optometry, where she was awarded the Esther J. Werner Memorial Scholarship of the program's alumni association.

 - Kendra Hawkins Simpson ’07 is a pediatrics resident at the University of Tennessee College of Medicine.
 She received her M.D. degree from the University of Texas Galveston.

-- Nursing is increasingly popular as a career for our alumnae, including Lorna Brod '01, Serena Basten Kachinsky '02, Brook Tucker Buck '02, Anna Yankee '03, Abby Adams '06 and Emily Burke '06.
+- Nursing is a popular career for our alumnae, including Lorna Brod ’01, Serena Basten Kachinsky ’02, Brook Tucker Buck ’02, Anna Yankee ’03, Abby Adams ’06, Emily Burke ’06 and Carly Peoples ’11.

 - Jenny Smith ’03 is a genetic counselor.

-- Cara Cherry '06 received her DVM from the Virginia-Maryland Regional College of Veterinary Medicine.
-She is a Veterinary Medical Officer with the USDA APHIS Animal Care Division.
+- Cara Cherry ’06 is a veterinary public health resident at the University of Minnesota.
+Cara received her DVM from the Virginia-Maryland Regional College of Veterinary Medicine, and served as a veterinary medical officer with the USDA APHIS Animal Care Division.

 - Natasha Ungerer ’02 (right) completed her DVM in 2006 at NC State and is working in a small animal practice in Richmond, Va.

-- Alumnae working as veterinary technicians, or in training, include Lizzy Meyer '03 and Jo Gormley '07.
+- Alumnae working as veterinary technicians, or in training, include Kim Rosenberg ’11, Megan Moncure ’11 and Jo Gormley ’07.